 The quality was: Queenship.
 Let me explain.

-You see, a queen, when successful, is a uniter.
-She is not merely someone who makes the rules for a certain territory, or decides the fate of her subjects in that territory.
+You see, a queen, when successful, is an uniter.
+She is not merely someone who makes the rules for a certain territory or decides the fate of her subjects in that territory.
 A queen does do all that, but if she is really successful, she also unites her subjects in some way, she transforms a mere territory into a nation.
 The people that comprise a nation are not just individuals, milling around, living in proximity to one another.
-They have some sort of common cause that binds them together and the monarch is a living symbol of that cause, hopefully, she works proactively to advance it.
+They have some sort of common cause that binds them together, and the monarch is a living symbol of that cause.
+Hopefully, she works proactively to advance it.

 וַיֹּאמֶר אֱלֹקים אֶל־אַבְרָהָם שָׂרַי אִשְׁתְּךָ לֹא־תִקְרָא אֶת־שְׁמָהּ שָׂרָי כִּי שָׂרָה שְׁמָהּ...מַלְכֵי עַמִּים מִמֶּנָּה יִהְיוּ׃

 And God said to Abraham, 'As for your wife Sarai, you don’t call her Sarai, her name is Sarah… Rulers of nations shall come from her.'
 (Genesis 17:15–16)

 Sarah.
 Not 'my princess,' just 'princess.'
 It was as if God was saying to Abraham: She is not merely your princess.
 She is more universal than that.
 Rulers of nations will come from her.
 She is to be a princess of the world.
 She belongs to humanity itself.

 Listen carefully to those words of the verse: 'Rulers of nations shall come from her.'
 Note the plural there: nations.
 Many of them.

 So let me ask you: Historically, when did that prophecy come true?
 When did a descendant of Sarah live to become not just queen over a particular nation, but a ruler of many nations – an empress, as it were?